-Instrmnt Applied Design (I–AD) is a Glasgow-based, multi-disciplinary design studio founded by product designer Pete Sunderland and graphic designer Ross Baynham.
+Instrmnt Applied Design (I–AD) is a Glasgow-based, multi-disciplinary design studio founded by Pete Sunderland and Ross Baynham.

 Our focus lies in creating industrial goods with an emphasis on quality, simplicity and attainability.
 Our work has been recognised by and exhibited at the V&A, London Design Festival, Paris & New York Fashion Week & as part of Scotland's Year of Innovation, Architecture and Design.